KYVENetwork/wAR/README.md

 Wallet: [YOUR_ETH_ADDRESS]
 ```

+## Keeping the bridge accountable

+To keep the bridge accountable, the provider can buy tokens
+from a PSC/DAO and need to stake them.
+For every swap the provider
+recieves fees.
+When the provider misbehaves, the staked tokens can be slashed
+by the DAO.
+When the amount of fees and $AR in the wallet exceeds the staked token values,
+the provider needs to buy more tokens.

+_Note: This process needs to be implemented_

 ## Roadmap

 - [x] Test on [Ganache](https://www.trufflesuite.com/ganache).
 - [ ] Test on [Rinkeby](https://www.rinkeby.io), etc.
 - [ ] Deploy on Ethereum mainnet.
 - [ ] Build a UI for easy usage.
+- [ ] Implement staking

 _Disclaimer: KYVE will not run the bridge.
 We are only providing the technical solution
 for $wAR._